 Ever been to The Big Easy?

 Tornadoes may also come from hurricanes.
-A hurricane ( Figure below ) is an enormous storm with high winds and heavy rains.
+A hurricane is an enormous storm with high winds and heavy rains.
 Hurricanes may be hundreds of kilometers wide.
 They may travel for thousands of kilometers.
 The storm's wind speeds may be greater than 251 kilometers (156 miles) per hour.
 Hurricanes develop from tropical cyclones.
 Hurricanes are called typhoons in the Pacific.

 A cross-sectional view of a hurricane.

 Hurricanes move with the prevailing winds.
 In the Northern Hemisphere, they originate in the trade winds and are blown to the west.
 When they reach the westerlies, they switch direction.
 So they travel toward the north or northeast.
-You can look at a map of hurricane tracks to see this happen ( Figure below ).
+You can look at a map of hurricane tracks to see this happen.
 Hurricanes may cover 800 km (500 miles) in one day.

 The Eye of a Hurricane

 At the center of a hurricane is a small area where the air is calm and clear.
-This is called the eye of the hurricane ( Figure below ).
+This is the eye of the hurricane.
 The eye forms at the low-pressure center of the hurricane.
 Air in the eye rises upward.
 You can see the eye of a hurricane in Figure below.

 The eye of this hurricane is easy to see from space.